Sustainable Tourism: Concrete Actions in the Outaouais

 Enjoy a meal at Les Fougères restaurant, where the menu changes according to the availability of local produce.
 The restaurant has its own garden and sources its ingredients from nearby organic farms.

 Quebec’s microbreweries are known for their collaboration and their efforts in terms of circular economy, and those of the Outaouais are no exception!
-Gallicus Craft Brewery collects stale bread from partner bakeries and uses it as an ingredient in its craft beers.
 The 5e Baron and À la dérive microbreweries source their hops from a local farm.
 The Brasseurs de Montebello use cocoa from the nearby ChocoMotive chocolate shop in their brewing recipes, and brew a Pale Ale with honey from their neighbour, Kenauk Nature.

 Head for Chelsea and a fine meal at L’Orée du Bois.
 The menu combines classic French cuisine and hearty Quebec fare, and features local products and produce grown in the restaurant’s own garden.